 Acer Spin 13

-Spec for spec, the Acer Chromebook Spin 13 has models nearly identical to the Lenovo Yoga Chromebook C630 at the top of our list, minus the availability of 4K.
-Intel i5-8250U processor, 8GB of RAM, 128GB of eMMC storage, the works.
+Spec for spec, the Acer Chromebook Spin 13 has models with some of the most high-performance options available in Chromebooks of its day.
+Intel i7-8550U processor, 16GB of RAM, 128GB of eMMC storage, the works.
 This means it can absolutely tear through anything you throw at it, better than most any other Chromebook on the market.

-There are three key differences, though, that you may prefer about the Acer Spin 13.
+There are two key factors, though, that you may prefer about the Acer Spin 13.
 The first, of course, is that Acer has managed to pack everything into a far more portable 13-inch form factor, making its ability to convert into a tablet actually useful.

 Second, despite the smaller form, some models of the Acer Chromebook Spin 13 come with a conveniently stowable stylus for the touch screen.
 This is a huge plus by comparison to the Pixelbook and Pixel Slate, for which you can pay $99 for a pen with no place to stow it.